Easter Island aka Rapa Nui

 DO: Plan for 4–5 Days or more

 There’s a lot more to Rapa Nui than a day tour can handle.
-I always tell clients—four days is the bare minimum.
+We always tell clients four days is the bare minimum.
 Rapa Nui is small, but sites are spread out, and access to some spots rotates by the day.
 Plus, you’ll want time to settle into the island’s slower pace.
 Rushing this place is a rookie mistake.

 DO: Fill Out the FUI Form Before Flying